DonMul/scoutingcms/README.md

 * Information / page per subgroup
 * News items
 * Agenda
-* A admin panel to manage it all
+* An admin panel to manage it all
 * Custom downloads

 ## How to install